 Needs Second Review label if necessary.

-- After the pull request is merged to master,
+- After the pull request is merged to main,

 - the reviewer deletes the branch used for the PR.